bobobo-git/inno-thinyldap-phonebook-enhancement/README.md

 # phonebook-enhancement for a the [inno-thinyldap provided by a-schild](https://github.com/a-schild/inno-thinyldap)

-What about an ehnhancement to [this phonebook](https://github.com/a-schild/inno-thinyldap) ?
+What about an enhancement to the inno-phonebook ?

 noticed in innovaphone forum [here](http://class.innovaphone.com/moodle2/mod/forum/discuss.php?d=20447)